E4-Computer-Engineering/beegfs-ansible/CONTRIBUTING.md

 2. Make your changes and create the PR.
 3. Wait for the GitHub workflows to complete succesfully.

-NOTE: Under no circumstances a PR will be merged if something goes wrong during the workflow.

 ## Creating a new role

 Follow the instructions available in the [Molecule documentation](https://ansible.readthedocs.io/projects/molecule/getting-started/).